bisher07/Chess-SFML/README.md

 ---

+## How to run
+1. Clone the repo
+2. Build with g++ and SFML
+3. Run bin/chess.exe

+---

 ## 🛠️ Technologies Used

 - C++
-- SFML (Simple and Fast Multimedia Library)
+- SFML 2.6 (Simple and Fast Multimedia Library)
 - Object-Oriented Programming (OOP)

 ---